hpe-dev-incubator/hpe-dev-portal/content/blog/understanding-hpe-greenlake-identity-access-management.md

 ![](/img/iam-document-example-3-tenant-3-1-.jpg)

-Big and Small Corp is a large multinational company with several divisions.
+Big and Small Corp. is a large multinational company with several divisions.
 Each division is located in a different region and manages its services separately.
 Big and Small (USA) is headquartered in the US and is the holding company for all US-based business.
-This division runs a large Marketing service which has a web presence, hosted on a Public Cloud.
-Big and Small (USA) would like to replace the Public Cloud with HPE GreenLake for Private Cloud and manage the charges for this service within the division.
+This division runs a large marketing service which has a web presence, hosted on a public cloud.
+Big and Small (USA) would like to replace the public cloud with HPE GreenLake for Private Cloud and manage the charges for this service within the division.

 Big and Small (Europe) is headquartered in Berlin, Germany.
 This division designs and manufactures a wide range of products for the European market.
 To support the division, they currently own a large HPC cluster, which they would like to replace with HPE GreenLake for HPC.
-This division also would like to manage their GreenLake expenses in a separate account.
+This division also would like to manage their HPE GreenLake expenses in a separate account.

 Finally, Big and Small (Japan) is an acquisition, based in Tokyo, Japan.
 This division had a previous relationship with HPE and already has a billing account, which they would like to retain.
 This division is responsible for future product development.
 They would like to use HPE GreenLake for ML Ops to develop innovative new products.

-Since some divisions of Big and Small Corp came via acquisition, they have different email addresses to other divisions.
-Therefore it is decided that each division should have a separate Tenant.
-This will allow each division to manage their own GreenLake Services and billing accounts.
+Since some divisions of Big and Small Corp. came via acquisition, they have different email addresses than the other divisions.
+Therefore, it is decided that each division should have a separate tenant.
+This will allow each division to manage their own HPE GreenLake Services and billing accounts.

-**NOTE: Unless the customer has multiple entities and/or multiple email domains – HPE recommends consolidating all Resources under a single Tenant.
-This example is to show that multiple Tenants/Billing Accounts are supported but is not recommended unless required.**
+**NOTE: Unless the customer has multiple entities and/or multiple email domains – HPE recommends consolidating all resources under a single tenant.
+This example is to show that multiple tenants/billing Accounts are supported but is not generally recommended unless specifically required.**

 Each division has their own unique billing account: